Adamh1990/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The 'useRouteMatch' hook is used to add nested routes to our application.
+This helps us keep our code D.R.Y by allowing us to change a single parameter in the url without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+Form Validation is when a form in an application checks if the information that was provided by a user is correct.

 1. In 1-2 sentences, define end to end testing.

+End to End testing is a kind of software testing method who's main focus is to test from the end user's experience by mimicking the real user scenerio.
+The tests will run through every operation the application can perform, ensuring that the application flow behaves as expected.

 ## Instructions